ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ------
 My method was not perfect.
 I discarded a fair amount of useful data, and took shortcuts.
 If I were to go for the best possible solution, especially to try improve my rating prediction, I would:

-* Creating my own custom measure of success,
-* Include ALL JSON data on actors, keywords, genres
+* Including ALL data on actors, keywords, genres.
+This would need a lot more processing power, but would likely help my model pick out many of the outliers, especially those enigmatic actors and directors who aren't just revenue churning machines
+* Model training: My XGBoost grid took almost a day to run.
+Being lazy, I ran it only on revenue.
+Retuning the model hyperparameters to a rating prediction would slightly improve the prediction thereof.
+* Including zero revenue films in my rating prediction, as I was too lazy to change the data preparation phase per prediction
-* Do a PCA or LDA to eliminate pointless variables
+* Doing a PCA or LDA to eliminate any obviously uncorrelated variables
 * Run my XGBoost model through a more extreme parameter grid, picking even better parameters
 * Explore a neural network solution, given the sheer size of this problem.

 Code and tools
 ------